Bill-Back Pricing Explained

 The BB stands for Bill-Back and the EBB stands for Enhanced Bill-Back.

-This pricing method is far from being transparent and it only benefits the merchant services provider.
+This pricing model is far from transparent and it ONLY benefits the merchant services provider.
+Never the business!